Speakers' Corner: Photos of 35 Years of Radicals and Religious Ranters

 What was it you enjoyed most about your time at Speakers’ Corner?

 The things I like the most are when there’s an intelligent discussion going on.
-I also really like some of the humour, the heckling.
-There’s some very funny heckles you get that are some times said quite quietly.
+I also really like some of the humor, the heckling.
+There’s some very funny heckles you get that are sometimes said quite quietly.
 There’s an elderly Irish guy who’s been around for some time and he seems to stand at the edge of crowds and just mutter while people are talking.
-There’s some born again Christian preacher really ranting and raving and he just says things like, “I don’t want to be born again, look what happened to me the first time”.
-Really funny lines and he just comes out with them, really quick thinking people.
+There’s some born again Christian preacher really ranting and raving and he just says things like, “I don’t want to be born again, look what happened to me the first time.”
+Really funny lines and he just comes out with them; really quick-thinking people.

 Has Speakers’ Corner been pushed out of mainstream political discourse over the years?